The Unseen Species Problem Revisited: Appendix 1: Proofs

 This is because on both sides the number of observations of sets which do not contain $x$ are generated in the same way and independently of those which contain $x$.
 Turning to those which contain $x$ we note that conditioning on the sum of independent Poisson random variables makes the joint distribution of the summands multinomial and we choose the distribution associated to each $x$ such that they would be (the correct) multinomial.

 $E^{(k)}_{x,t}$ has associated counts, Moreover, since when we increment $k$ only one more set is added and it can influence at most $B-1$ non-$x$ species,

-That is, the counts have property $(B,\geq)$ in the sense of definition 2.2 of \cite{bartroff_2018_bounded} so by Theorem 2.1 of \cite{bartroff_2018_bounded} there exists a coupling of $S_t^{(i)}$ to its size-biased version so that the coupling difference is bounded by $Bi$.
+That is, the counts have property $(B-1,\geq)$ in the sense of definition 2.2 of \cite{bartroff_2018_bounded}.
+Note that the infimum of the support of $N_x$ is zero and we are interested in a threshold $i$.
+By Theorem 2.1 of \cite{bartroff_2018_bounded} there exists a coupling of $S_t^{(i)}$ to its size-biased version so that the coupling difference is bounded by $(B-1)i+1$.
 Now equation (5) of \cite{bartroff_2018_bounded} and Corollary 1.1 of \cite{bartroff_2018_bounded} combine to give the result. \end{proof}

 \begin{prop} The following identities hold.

 \end{prop} \begin{proof} Computing we find,

 and